2019 Annual Report

 We start by training and empowering community committees, male forums, Community Health Workers, and youth advocates.
 Each of these groups plans and launches their own reproductive health initiatives to educate their neighbors, distribute and promote contraceptives, and confront cases of abuse.

 COUPLE YEARS OF PROTECTION

-A MEASURE OF BIRTH CONTROL PROVIDED, BASED ON THE NUMBER OF YEARS PREGNANCY PREVENTION IT PROVIDES
+A MEASURE OF CONTRACEPTIVE DISTRIBUTED BASED ON THE NUMBER OF YEARS OF PREGNANCY PREVENTION IT PROVIDES

 HIV Care and Prevention

-Lwala's comprehensive HIV programming empowers people living with HIV to lead healthy, productive lives, while eliminating new infections.
-All HIV-positive individuals and their allies are encouraged to join a program called HAWI ("Good Luck" in Dholuo).
-HAWI groups are trained in critical health topics and community organizing.
+Lwala’s comprehensive HIV programming empowers people with HIV to lead healthy, productive lives, while eliminating new infections.
+All HIV-positive individuals and their allies are encouraged to join a program called HAWI (“Good Luck” in Dholuo).
+HAWI support groups are trained in critical health topics and community organizing.
 Participants provide psychosocial support to each other and launch health initiatives in their communities.
-Each participant in HAWI is also regularly visited by a Community Health Worker.
+Each participant in HAWI is regularly visited by their peers and a Community Health Worker.